scallop-lang/scallop-lang.github.io/md/ssft22/lab0.md

 hello: {("Hello World")}
 ```

-You are now ready to proceed to learn about neurosymbolic programming in Scallop!
+Congratulations!
+You are now ready to proceed to the next lab to learn more exciting features of Scallop!